puppetlabs/puppet-docs/source/facter/2.3/core_facts.markdown

 **Resolution**:

-Tries each file of standard `localhost.pub` and `cfkey.pub` locations, checks if they appear to be a public key, and then join them all together.
+Tries each file of standard `localhost.pub` and `cfkey.pub` locations, checks if they appear to be a public key, and then joins them all together.

 ([↑ Back to top](#page-nav))